kiran-sumant/ObsidianKM/Projects/Project Notes/Ideas for Game structure and Lore-based details.md

 Student-Sifu relationship: create a sifu hierarchy for the top players.
 Novice students pay ingame currency for the opportunity to be taught.

-**Dojo-space** top-100 players must remain active t keep their rank. **Duels** need to occur (best of 5) in order to rank higher. refusal to honour a duel results in demotion.
+**Dojo-space** top-100 players must remain active to keep their rank. **Duels** need to occur (best of 5) in order to rank higher. refusal to honour a duel results in demotion.
 Only allowed to request duel from your immediate superior.

 Coins earned through quests and/or matches.

 Sifus also have a ranking determined by student successes.
 Score behaves as follows:
 - consider same scoring metric used for impact score in journals
 - chronologically sensitive (adjust for every month/season so ratings can increase and not depend on past performance unless students activity is reduced)

+## The Fights

 Less about factions, more about schools. (schools can have respective aesthetics through)